Avena Sativa, oats

 significant avena sativa

-side effects or toxicity.
+side effects or toxicity or any danger from use.
 Very high doses could increase heart rate and

 cause insomnia.